01-1/gol-soup-farm/README.md

 # Game of Life soup search farm

-Note: the code was written without LLMs, this description was not.
+Note: the code was written without LLMs, but the description was written with LLMs.

 Searching for the largest soup in Conway's Game of Life under a set of constraints, run as a distributed CPU job across rented spot instances.